-The existence of such platforms as Education Cluster (pre-Nargis)12, and Disaster Preparedness and Response Education (DPRE)13 Working Group (post-Nargis) provide settings for all agencies, including MoE, working in education, development and disaster risk reduction sectors to come together and formulate collaborative programs.
+The existence of such platforms as Education Cluster, and Disaster Preparedness and Response Education (DPRE) Working Group provide settings for all agencies, including MoE, working in education, development and disaster risk reduction sectors to come together and formulate collaborative programs.
 Particularly after Nargis, fruitful and mutually beneficial partnerships have been fostered among the member agencies (both international and local).
 Information sharing, as a result, has been improved tremendously and at the same time, collective capacity has been enhanced through reciprocal learning.